Oil tanker fire in Hong Kong waters kills one, rescue going on

 A picture of the coastal oil tanker posted on a police Facebook page showed it listing with black smoke pouring from the hull.
 The ship’s name, Aulac Fortune, could be seen on the stern.

-The Aulac Fortune later arrived south of Lamma Island and sent its position from there at 0500 GMT on Tuesday.

-(For a graphic on 'Map showing Lamma Island off Hong Kong' click tmsnrt.rs/2RD6Yhc)

-Residents of the nearby island of Lantau said they heard a big blast which rattled doors and windows.
+One witness living on the nearby island of Lantau said she heard a big blast.

 “It felt like when there is a strong typhoon, when the wind shakes your doors violently.
 It was really strong,” said the woman, Rhea Nee.

 “I thought maybe there was an earthquake.
-I saw my neighbors all coming out of their houses.
+I saw my neighbours all coming out of their houses.
 The windows of my house were shaking.”

-(This version of the story corrects paragraph 6 to cargo size of 6,000 tonnes, not liters, and adds locator map showing Lamma Island)

-Reporting by Anne Marie Roantree and James Pomfret; additional reporting by Henning Gloystein in Singapore; Editing by Robert Birsel
+(Reporting by Anne Marie Roantree and James Pomfret Editing by Robert Birsel)